MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     alpn-id = 1*255OCTET

 "alpn" is a multi-valued SvcParamKey.
+To construct the value list, apply the value list decoding algorithm ({{value-list}}) to the SvcParamValue.
-Each decoded value in the "alpn" value list SHALL be an `alpn-id`.
+Each decoded value in the "alpn" value list
+SHALL be an `alpn-id`.
 The value list MUST NOT be empty.

 The wire format value for "alpn" consists of at least one